Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,2436.980614,2442.260274.md

 ### Transcript

-> Nordic been to you guys in the project
+> Nordic been to you guys in the project there you haven't done anything